michaelsazbon/meetmein.live/README.md

 ## Feedback and Support

 Your feedback is invaluable to us!
-If you have any questions, feedback, or need support, please reach out to our team at support@3dmeetingapp.com.
-We are here to assist you and ensure you have a seamless experience with our app.
+If you have any questions, feedback, or need support, please submit an [issue in github](https://github.com/michaelsazbon/meetmein.live/issues/new)